yyhh-org/site/content/beat-lucene-in-600-lines-of-code.md

 An often used similarity measure, is to treat these numbers as coordinates in some kind of space.
 Now both a query and a document become vectors (or points) in this space.
 And if you remember any of the high school math, you will know that one can calculate the angle between a query vector and a document vector.
 This angle is the similarity search engines use to rank the documents based on the query.
 The smaller is the angle, the higher ranking is a document.

 This is an elegant model.
 However, as you can see, this vector space model does not explicitly require a higher ranking document to contain more query terms than a lower ranking one.
-The results often come out violating the above requirement, hence user frustration inducing.
+The results often come out violating the above requirement, inducing user frustrations.

 *T-Wand* wants to change that.